Esperantujo: Currency

 In 1907, René de Saussure proposed the spesmilo ⟨₷⟩ as an international currency.
 It had some use before the First World War.

 In 1942 a currency called the stelo ("star"; plural, steloj) was created.
 It was used at meetings of the Universala Ligo and in Esperanto environments such as the annual Universal Congress.
 Over the years it slowly became unusable and at the official closing of the Universala Ligo in the 1990s, the remaining steloj coins were handed over to the UEA.
-You can buy them at the UEA's book service as souvenirs.
+They can be bought at the UEA's book service as souvenirs.

-The current steloj are made of plastic, they are used in a number of meetings, especially among young people.
+The current steloj are made of plastic; they are used in a number of meetings, especially among young people.
 The currency is maintained by Stelaro, which calculates the rates, keeps the stock, and opened branches in various e-meetings.
 Currently, there are stelo-coins of 1 ★, 3 ★ and 10 ★.
-Quotes of Stars at 31 December 2014 were [25] 1 EUR = 4.189 ★.
+The exchange rate at 31 December 2014 was 1 EUR = 4.189 ★.